Need good questions to ask in an interview? Try these.

-With any interview, the easiest way to show a recruiter that you have what it takes to succeed is to arrive prepared; part of this means coming armed with a few intelligent questions up your sleeve that you can ask at the end of the interview.
+With any interview, the easiest way to show a recruiter or hiring manager that you have what it takes to succeed is to arrive prepared; part of this means coming armed with a few intelligent questions up your sleeve that you can ask at the end of the interview.
 By taking the time to ask a few questions, you'll show the recruiter that you've done your research, have a sincere interest in the role and are an employee who takes initiative.

 1. What is the typical career path for someone in this role?